ssakuh/ASUS-Z170-Maximus-VIII-HERO-6700k-OpenCore/README.md

 # ASUS Z170 Maximus VIII HERO / i7 6700k OpenCore

-[OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) 0.6.0 EFI directory for my build.
+[OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) 0.8.5 EFI directory for my build.

-It works perfectly on macOS Catalina (10.15.6).
+It works perfectly on macOS Ventura (13.0).
 FCPX GPU rendering works smoothly.
 HDR can be enabled.
 Sleep, Airdrop and Handoff are supported.

 ### Known issues
  - ASMedia USB3.1 (both Type A and C) do not carry data, but they charge with 1,4A -> for me they were dead in Windows/Linux anyway for some reason, maybe faulty board
  - Thunderbolt 3 not available
  - HD 530 DP is broken, needs port fix, need help with it
- - Sleep, need help with it
  - you tell me

 ### Hardware